sarvjeets/lakshmi/README.md

 - Specify and track asset allocation across accounts.
 - Ability to add/edit/delete accounts and assets (funds, stocks, ETFs, etc.) inside those accounts.
+The market value of these assets is automatically updated.
+- Support for running what-if scenarios to see how it impacts the overall asset allocation.
+- Ability to track portfolio performance (IRR) and cash flows.
 - Supports manual assets, assets with ticker, Vanguard funds (that don't have associated ticker symbols),
 [EE Bonds](https://www.treasurydirect.gov/indiv/products/prod_eebonds_glance.htm)
 and
 [I Bonds](https://www.treasurydirect.gov/indiv/research/indepth/ibonds/res_ibonds.htm).
-- Automatic fetching of market value of various types of assets.
 - Listing current values of assets, asset allocation and asset location.
 - Tracking of tax-lot information for assets.
-- Support for running what-if scenarios to see how it impacts the overall asset allocation.
 - Analysis of portfolio to identify if there is need to rebalance or if there are losses that can be [harvested](https://www.bogleheads.org/wiki/Tax_loss_harvesting).